Routing in Quantum Repeater Networks with Mixed Efficiency Figures: Related Works

+Meter et al. \cite{meter12} examined quantum networks for path selection and proposed link cost-based routing metric.
+The cost associated with a path for routing is calculated in an additive manner using proposed metrics, and the path is determined using Dijkstra's shortest-path algorithm.

+Pant et al. \cite{pant2019routing} developed a protocol to achieve higher entanglement rates by using multiple paths while considering inefficient links in the quantum networks.
+A time slot smaller than the qubit decoherence time is divided into external and internal phases to establish a routing path from a source node to its destination.
+In the external phase, dedicated quantum memories of neighbouring nodes attempt to establish a link between the nodes via a shared entangled pair.
+On the other hand, the internal phase consists of establishing an internal link within the node's quantum memory to complete the routing path between the source and destination nodes.

+As an extension to this, S. Shi et al. \cite{shi2020} proposed an algorithm to increase the number of successful long-distance entanglements.
+Instead of two phases, the time slot consists of four phases to establish a routing path between sources and destinations.
+In addition to the external and internal phases, the other two phases comprise of receiving information regarding current source-destination pairs required to establish the connection and sharing classical information between neighbouring nodes to learn their respective link states.

+C Li. et al. \cite{cli21} proposed a generalized scheme to Pant et al. \cite{pant2019routing} to handle multiple requests in addition to a multi-path approach while ensuring fidelity using \textit{entanglement purification}, a technique where some entangled qubits are consumed to produce a single higher-quality pair.
+Purification can be a viable solution to increase the fidelity of entangled qubits and we leave the assessment on how to incorporate it in our contribution for future study.

-We extend the findings in prior works by studying the case of a quantum network with heterogeneous nodes, in terms of the amount of noise introduced during the entanglement swapping, which to the best of our knowledge has not been considered so far.
-Furthermore, in the performance evaluation, we consider an engineered quantum network, where \textit{server} nodes are topologically separated from \textit{client} nodes by a transport network of quantum repeaters, which mimics practical deployments in the classical Internet, as explained below.
+We extend the findings in prior works by studying the case of a quantum network with heterogeneous nodes, in terms of the amount of efficiency of a quantum repeater in applying quantum gates in the entanglement swapping procedure.
+Furthermore, in the performance evaluation, we consider an engineered quantum network, where \textit{server} nodes are topologically separated from \textit{client} nodes by a transport network of quantum repeaters, which mimics practical deployments in the classical Internet.